Chapter 7 Regression III: categorical independent variables and multiple regression models

 7.4 Rescaling input variables to assist interpretation

 The interpretation of regression coefficients is sensitive to the scale of measurement of the independent variables.
-This means one cannot compare the magnitude of the coefficients to compare the relevance of variables to predict the response variable.
+This means one cannot compare the magnitudes of the coefficients to compare the relevance of variables in predicting the response variable.
 Let’s look at the following multiple regression model, including five independent variables.
-How can we tell which independent variable have a stronger effect?
+How can we tell which independent variable has a stronger effect?

-# fit new multiple regression model with more independent variables
+# fit a new multiple regression model with more independent variables

 multiple_regression_2 <- lm(viol_r ~ unemployed + largest50 + black + fborn + log_incarceraton, data=df)